Green Chess can be used by the following rules.

 - No talk behind the back of other players.
 In multiplayer (three- or four-player) games, players must not communicate about the game position excluding the other players.
 In particular in four-player games, teammates must not consult about the strategy without the knowledge of the opponents.
 If they need, they should communicate in the comment box of that game (in a language that is understood by everyone).

 - Cultured behaviour.
 It is forbidden to insult, humiliate, harass or threaten anyone in this site.

-- Honest usage.
+- Proper usage.
 The site must be used properly.
-It is forbidden to attack or crack it, to exploit any bug the page might have in a harmful way, to overload it or to damage it in any way, or to try to do it.
+It is forbidden to attack or crack it, to exploit any bug the page might have in a harmful way, to overload it or to damage it in any way, or to try to do any of these.
 On the other hand, helpful experiment or testing is welcome.

 - No warranty.
-There is no warranty at all that the site works perfectly and is permanently available.
+There is no warranty at all that the site works perfectly and is always available.

-This does not mean that the author does not try to achieve this, moreover he welcomes any such feedback that moves the site in that direction.
+This does not mean that the creator does not try to achieve this, moreover he welcomes any such feedback that moves the site in that direction.
 This statement means only that he is not legally liable for this, or for any damage this site might cause to anyone.
-Users use the site for their own risk.
+Use the site at your own risk.

 - Cookie is a small piece of information stored on the user's computer.

 - The cookie used for login is used to identify the player.
 It is deleted immediately upon logout, or upon closing the browser (except, for the latter case, when the player chose "Remember login" on login).